Ras Alula: Military career

-By December 1886, confrontation with the Italians was inevitable.
-The first clash took place 25 January 1887 at Saati, where the Ethiopians were repulsed with heavy casualties; Alula rallied his troops and the next day annihilated the Italian relief column at Dogali.
-The commander of the Italian forces, colonel Tommaso De Cristoforis was killed in this battle, along with 400 soldiers and 22 officers.
+Before attacking the Italians, he notified Emperor Yohannes of his intentions, expressing to Harrison, who had accompanied the admiral Hewett during the negotiations of the treaty, that the British had not honored their word.
+The first clash with the Italians took place on 25 January 1887 at Saati, where the Ethiopians were repulsed with heavy casualties.
+Alula rallied his troops and the following day ambushed and annihilated an Italian relief column at Dogali, killing the commander Colonel Tommaso De Cristoforis along with 400 soldiers and 22 officers.
+These victories sealed his reputation as an invincible general.

+A key factor in the eventual fall of Mereb Mellash was internal betrayal.
+Chief of Alula's Tigrayan rivals was his brother-in-law, Fitawrari Däbbäb Arýaya, who had long resented Yohannes favouring a man of peasant origins over the established noble families.
+Däbbäb became a šéfta (outlaw) operating in the area between Massawa and Asmara, collaborating first with the Egyptians and later with the Italians.
+In February 1888, after the Italians sent a strong army to avenge Dogali and entrenched themselves on the Eritrean coast, Däbbäb persuaded Yohannes that the Italian aggression was the result of Alula's over-ambition.
+Unable to face the entrenched Italians, Yohannes forced Alula to leave Asmara and accompany him to face the Mahdists.
+With Mereb Melash thus exposed, Däbbäb entered Asmara in February 1889 and killed Alula's deputy, Dejazmach Hayla Sellase.
+The Italians subsequently entered Asmara without firing a single shot and proceeded uninterrupted to the Mareb river, proclaiming their Colonia Eritrea on 1 January 1890.

-By 1888 the Sudanese Italians and dervishes were ready to renew their attacks.
+By 1888 the Italians and Mahdist dervishes were ready to renew their attacks.
 In March 1889, the Battle of Gallabat (also known as the Battle of Metemma) was fought on the western Ethiopian border.
-Here, the forces of the Mahdi were nearly obliterated, however, Emperor Yohannes was wounded and died the next day.
+The forces of the Mahdi were nearly obliterated, however Emperor Yohannes was wounded and died the following day.
+After Yohannes's death, Alula captured Däbbäb, who had attempted to seize Adwa, and had him killed in September 1891.

 Emperor Yohannes' death led to a period of political turmoil in Ethiopia.
-Although Yohannes, on his deathbed, had named his son Ras Mengesha as his heir and begged Ras Alula and his other nobles to support him, within a matter of weeks Menelik II declared himself emperor and was recognized throughout Ethiopia.
+Although Yohannes, on his deathbed, had named his son Ras Mengesha as his heir, within a matter of weeks Menelik II declared himself emperor and was recognized throughout Ethiopia.
+For the next five years Alula tried to maintain Tigray's independence, at one stage in December 1891 going as far as concluding a short-lived treaty with the Italian occupiers of Eritrea directed against Shewan domination.
+However, Tigrayan inter-rivalries and the nobility's persistent resistance to his leadership continued to weaken the province.
+In June 1894 Alula finally accompanied Ras Mengesha, Ras Hagos Tafari and the now released Ras Woldemichael Solomon to Addis Abeba to submit to Menelik, a reconciliation that paved the way for the Adwa victory.

 Meanwhile, Ras Alula found himself isolated, his patron dead, and the steady Italian advance from the coast having deprived him of his power base beyond the Mareb River.